degisew/HubSpot/README.md

 ## DISCORD CLONE
-A discord like application built with django,and postges.
+A discord like application built with django,and postgres.